 - Prepare your answers in advance of making the application, ask someone to proofread for grammar and spelling

-- Use the word limit for each question to fully explain and showcase your interest in the opportunity
+- Use the word limit for each question to fully explain and showcase your interest in the opportunity.
+If you only write a sentence or two for the core motivation questions, you will probably not be selected for this opportunity

 All students selected to participate in the programme will be required to attend a pre-departure briefing session which will take place before the trip.